Published 22:29 IST, December 25th 2020

 Advertisement

-“We are seeing an increase in number of positive (test) rates like you're seeing in surrounding communities,” said Gary Johnson, chief manufacturing officer at Ford Motor Co., which has about 56,000 hourly factory workers nationwide.
-Federal Reserve statistics show that U.S. industrial output is about 5% below levels in February, before pandemic hit.
+“We are seeing an increase in the number of positive (test) rates like you're seeing in the surrounding communities,” said Gary Johnson, chief manufacturing officer at Ford Motor Co., which has about 56,000 hourly factory workers nationwide.
+Federal Reserve statistics show that U.S. industrial output is about 5% below levels in February, before the pandemic hit.
 It fell by 16.5% between February and April but has rebounded since, led by auto manufacturing.

 Advertisement